How to Mitigate BYOD Risks with a Password Manager

 How Dashlane mitigates BYOD security risks

-There’s more to Dashlane than powerful encryption and an impressive security history.
+There’s more to Dashlane than powerful encryption.
 Dashlane also helps protect employee devices with 2-factor authentication, a VPN, Dark Web Insights, and more.

 Dashlane’s user-friendly features, such as autofill, single sign-on, and secure password sharing encourage employee adoption without compromising productivity.
 Plus, an intuitive dashboard, separate Personal and Business spaces, and a Password Health score provide the tools IT needs to enforce BYOD policies and foster a culture of security.

 With the widespread adoption of hybrid and remote workplaces, securing employee devices is more crucial than ever.
 Check out our latest blog post on why securing remote devices is absolutely critical for your business.

 - Cybersecurity Insiders, “BYOD Security Report 2021,” 2021.

 - CIMCOR, “The 8 Top BYOD Security Risks (and How to Mitigate Them),” January 2023.

 - CEI - The Digital Office, “BYOD Security Risks And How To Protect Your Business.”